-In subsection b. subordination of the lien of judgment more accurately describes the practice whereby a judgment creditor agrees that the lien against the debtor's real property will be inferior to a loan taken by the debtor and secured by a mortgage covering the same property than does the current term "postponement of lien of judgment."
+In subsection c. subordination of the lien of judgment more accurately describes the practice whereby a judgment creditor agrees that the lien against the debtor's real property will be inferior to a loan taken by the debtor and secured by a mortgage covering the same property than does the current term "postponement of lien of judgment."

-In subsection c. the proposal streamlines the four source provisions.
+In subsection d. the proposal streamlines the four source provisions.
 The procedural details are in R. 4:48-3 and 4:48-2.
 The subsection makes clear the duty of a creditor that receives full satisfaction to act to assure that the docket shows that the judgment has been satisfied.
-The penalty for failing to act is based on 12A:9-404 which penalizes failure to remove security interests under the Uniform Commercial Code.

-J-7.
+J-5.
 Judgment lien; judgment as conveyance

 - a.
-A Superior Court judgment or order for the payment of a fixed total amount of money shall be a lien on real estate from the time it is entered in the Judgment Docket. - b.
+A Superior Court judgment or order for the payment of a fixed total amount of money shall be a lien on real estate from the time it is filed with the Clerk of the Superior Court to be entered in the Statewide Judgment Lien Index.
+The lien shall be treated as perfected without further action by the judgment creditor. - b.
 When the party against whom a Superior Court judgment is entered for conveyance or release of real estate or an interest in it, does not comply by the time specified in the judgment, or within 15 days after entry of judgment if no time is specified, the judgment shall act as the conveyance or release without further order of the Court.